Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Experiments

-\paragraph{Implementation details} All the experiments are implemented in PyTorch~\cite{Paszke2019PyTorchAI} and conducted for three runs on a single NVIDIA TITAN V 12GB GPU.
+\paragraph{Implementation details} All the experiments are implemented with PyTorch~\cite{Paszke2019PyTorchAI} and conducted on a single NVIDIA TITAN V 12GB GPU.
 Each model is trained by ADAM~\cite{DBLP:journals/corr/KingmaB14} using L2 loss with the initial learning rate of $10^{-4}$ and batch size of 32.
 Each Transformer-based model contains two encoder layers and one decoder layer.
 Considering the efficiency of hyperparameters search, we use two-layer perceptron projector with the hidden dimension varying in $\{64, 128, 256\}$ in De-stationary Attention.
-We report the test MSE/MAE under different prediction lengths as the performance metric.
-A lower MSE/MAE indicates better performance of time series forecasting.
+We repeat each experiment three times with different random seeds and report the test MSE/MAE under different prediction lengths, and the standard deviations are also provided in the Appendix~\ref{app:full}.
+A lower MSE/MAE indicates better performance.